mattbuot/Project/README.md

   * Comparison of packaging for organic VS non-organic products
   * Explain the spectra obtained for the image processing part
   * Conclude with some explanations

+## Plans for the design of the poster

+For the poster, we plan to:
+* Add the visualizations of the different results which includes:
+  * One map of import export
+  * Maps showing the packaging used around the world
+  * Comparison of packaging organic VS non-organic products
+  * Add the spectra for image processing part

+* Explanations, which will include:
+  * Introduction of our project & problematic
+  * Cleaning of the data
+  * Briefly explain import/export + packaging
+  * More explanations for image processing
+  * Comments on the results
+  * Conclusion

 ## Contributions of group members
 The workload was distributed in the following way: